2022 NBA Finals: Boston

-Just before the start of the 2022-2023 season, Joe Mazzulla took over for Ime Udoka after Udoka broke team rules that led to his season-long suspension.
+Just before the start of the 2022-23 season, Joe Mazzulla took over for Ime Udoka after Udoka broke team rules that led to his season-long suspension.

 The Celtics would have their own controversy surrounding head coach Ime Udoka.
 On September 22, 2022, head coach Udoka was suspended until June 30, 2023, for a violation of the team's code of conduct, following a team investigation into an inappropriate relationship between himself and a female Celtics staff member.
 The relationship was consensual, but nevertheless broke team rules.
 As a result, assistant coach Joe Mazzulla was named interim head coach and later given the position full time in February.

 Under Mazzulla, the Celtics managed to improve on their previous season's record by six games, finishing with a 57–25 record and achieving their most regular season wins since 2009.
 The team, however, struggled all postseason long, taking six games to defeat an inferior Atlanta Hawks team in the first round, and needing a 3–2 series comeback to defeat their rivals Philadelphia 76ers in the next round (coincidentally, Jayson Tatum surpassed Curry's Game 7 record from earlier in the playoffs with 51 points).
 In the Eastern Conference Finals, the Celtics fell down 0–3 in the series versus the eighth-seeded Miami Heat, only to mount a comeback to force a Game 7.
 In the Game 7, the Celtics were discombobulated from the start, as they missed their first 12 three-point attempts and finished the game shooting 21% from deep.
 Jayson Tatum also turned his ankle on the first play and wasn't the same after.
-They lost the 103–84, thus ending their once promising season.
+They lost the game, 103–84, thus ending their once promising season.

 The Celtics made two bold moves before following season.
 On June 22, 2023, the team traded longtime Celtic and reigning Defensive Player of the Year, Marcus Smart, in a package that acquired stretch big man Kristaps Porziņģis.
-Their second reimagining of the team occurred just before training camp, when the Celtics acquired Jrue Holiday in a three-team deal that also sent star guard Damian Lillard to Milwaukee and Robert Williams III, reigning Sixth Man of the Year Malcolm Brogdon, and draft compensation to Portland.
+Their second re-imagining of the team occurred just before training camp, when the Celtics acquired Jrue Holiday in a three-team deal that also sent star guard Damian Lillard to Milwaukee and Robert Williams III, reigning Sixth Man of the Year Malcolm Brogdon, and draft compensation to Portland.
 Porziņģis gave the Celtics a three-point threat and insurance for the aging Al Horford, while Holiday gave the team championship experience to a team that lacked it, as Holiday had won a ring with the 2021 Milwaukee Bucks.
 These moves, along with the continued evolution of the Brown and Tatum duo, put the Celtics over the top in 2023-2024.
 They won 64 games in the regular season and lost just three games in the playoffs.
 In the Finals, they defeated the Dallas Mavericks in five games to win their 18th championship in franchise history and break a tie with the Los Angeles Lakers for most NBA championships.